violetacf/near-earth/README.md

 ## Plan the Near Earth App:

 - Two entries (input or curtain of dates) for start and end.

 - Of each object that comes back from that time frame:

-* Name, Diameter, is it hazardous, sentry object?
+  - Name, Diameter, is it hazardous, sentry object

 - When the near earth object is clicked on, it should display its next 5 approaches and previous 5 approaches to earth